newlyceum/curriculum/README.md

 [Oak Meadow Foundations of Social Justice](https://www.oakmeadow.com/foundations-in-social-justice/) (We have this PDF download)

+[Use political cartoons](http://editorialcartoonists.com/) to highlight issues of the day and analyze for different perspectives.

 #### Books and Materials

 Use Beautiful Feet catalog as book lists, check library: